Nicotine Detox Guide

 For more detail see our Nicotine Withdrawal Symptoms page.

-Nicotine Detox - How long should it last
+Nicotine Detox - How Long Should It Last?

 As was mentioned at the beginning of this article, the intensity of the physical cravings will normally start waning after 3 days.
 A period of 2 weeks should be a sufficient time period for your body to have readjusted itself to living without nicotine.